vuongducphuong/documentation/content/administration/maintain/update.rst

 Step 1: Download an updated Odoo version
 ========================================

-The central download page is https://www.odoo.com/page/download.
-If you see a "Buy" link for the Odoo Enterprise download, make sure you are logged into Odoo.com with the same login that is linked to your Odoo Enterprise subscription.
+The central download page is https://leansoft.vn/page/download.
+If you see a "Buy" link for the Odoo Enterprise download, make sure you are logged into leansoft.vn with the same login that is linked to your Odoo Enterprise subscription.

 Alternatively, you can use the unique download link that was included with your Odoo Enterprise